yannmazita/fast-backend/README.md

 # fast-backend

 Boilerplate for a production-grade FastAPI backend.
-[ApexGuessr](https://apexguessr.com) for example uses this a basis.
+[ApexGuessr](https://apexguessr.com) for example uses this.

 ## Features

-- FastAPI backend
+- FastAPI backend on Python 3.13
+- ** Database ** :
+    - PostgreSQL with SQLAlchemy 2.0
+    - Alembic database migrations
+    - Asynchronous support from the database (asyncpg) to the endpoints
+- ** Authentication and Authrorization ** :
-- JWT tokens for route protection
+    - JWT tokens (access and refresh) stored in HttpOnly cookies
-- Token refresh
-- Google OAuth integration
+    - Google OAuth 2.0 integration
-- Apple OAuth integration (not tested)
+    - Apple OAuth 2.0 integration (not tested due to Apple requirements)
-- PostgreSQL database (async access via asyncpg)
-- Full OAuth authorization module
 - Straight-forward configuration in src.common.utils.settings and in non-commited .env file
+- Dockerized development database for easy setup.

 ## Todo

-- Internal account registration using external mail service
+- Internal email verification for internal accounts (would require external mail service)

 ## Getting Started

 ### Prerequisites
 1.  **Python 3.13**
 2.  **Poetry:** Install [Poetry](https://python-poetry.org/docs/#installation).
-3.  **Docker**
+3.  **Docker and Docker Compose**

 ### Setup